ibehnam/Pel/README.md

 Pel interprets parentheses expressions (like `(foo 1 2 3)`) as `(operator operands...)` where "operator" is a lambda and "operands" are treated as its arguments.
 There are no exceptions to this rule; any time you see a parentheses expression, you are free to think about it in terms of calling a lambda with some arguments.

-* "Functions" in Pel are just lambdas that are assigned to an Identifier (a "Symbol").
+* "Functions" in Pel are just lambdas that are assigned to an identifier (a "Symbol").
 That's why in this text we talk about lambdas and not functions.
 Anything discussed about lambdas also applies to functions.

 ### Partial Lambdas